electron/electron/docs/development/build-system-overview.md

 only one `Release` or `Debug` build configuration defined, and Electron only has to generate one target at a time as stated above.

-This only affects developers, if you are just building Electron for rebranding you are not affected.
+This only affects developers, if you are building Electron for rebranding you are not affected.

 ## Tests